ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Introduction

 \section{Introduction}

 Quantum many-body physics is fundamental to our understanding of the universe.
 It appears in high energy physics where all the fundamental interactions in the Standard Model, such as quantum electrodynamics (QED) and quantum chromodynamics (QCD), are described by quantum mechanics.
-In condensed matter physics, quantum many-body physics has led to a number of rich phenomena and exotic quantum matters, including superfluids, superconductivity, the quantum Hall effect, and topological ordered states~\cite{girvin2019modern}.
+In condensed matter physics, quantum many-body physics has led to a number of rich phenomena and exotic quantum matters, including superfluids, superconductivity, the quantum Hall effect, and topological ordered states~\citep{girvin2019modern}.
 As an application, quantum many-body physics is crucial for new materials design.
 The electronic structure problem and chemical reactions in quantum chemistry are governed by quantum many-body physics.
 The recent development of quantum computers is also deeply connected to quantum many-body physics.
-A multi-qubit quantum device is intrinsically a quantum many-body system, such that progress on quantum computer engineering is tied to our understanding of quantum many-body physics~\cite{preskill2021quantum}.
+A multi-qubit quantum device is intrinsically a quantum many-body system, such that progress on quantum computer engineering is tied to our understanding of quantum many-body physics~\citep{preskill2021quantum}.

 All information of a closed quantum many-body system is captured by the wavefunction, whose properties are described by the famous Schr\"odinger equation.
 An important tool to study and understand quantum many-body physics is to classically simulate the wavefunction.
-However, the wavefunction is a mathematical object in Hilbert space, the dimension of which grows exponentially with the number of particles.
-For example, for the spin-1/2 particle with two degree of freedom, the wavefunction of 300 spins will have dimension $2^{300}$, which is larger than the number of particles in the observable universe.
+However, the wavefunction is a high dimensional function in Hilbert space, whose dimension grows exponentially with the number of particles.
+For example, for qubit systems where each qubit has two degrees of freedom), the wavefunction of 300 qubits will have dimension $2^{300}$, which is larger than the number of atoms in the observable universe.
 Furthermore, the Schr\"odinger equation is a complex-valued high-dimensional equation, which is challenging to solve or simulate in general.